Blockchain-Research-Center/zkTI/methods/README.md

-# Crowdsoucing TI Methods
+# Crowdsourcing TI Methods

-These codes and datasets are implementation of truth inference (TI) methods mentioned from the survey: [Truth inference in crowdsourcing: is the problem solved?](https://doi.org/10.14778/3055540.3055547).
-They are Python codes, and the datasets applied ire in the `../datasets` folder.
+These codes and datasets are implementation of truth inference (TI) methods mentioned in the survey: [Truth inference in crowdsourcing: is the problem solved?](https://doi.org/10.14778/3055540.3055547).
+They are Python codes, and the datasets applied are in the `../datasets` folder.

 Parts of the codes are borrowed from the open sourcing library: [crowd_truth_infer](https://github.com/zhydhkcws/crowd_truth_infer)

 ## Annotation

-These annotations follows the base work.
-See the open source algorithm library for more details.
+These annotations followes the base work.
+See the open source algorithm library above for more details.

 - w: workers
 - l: labels